 - It is possible to Undo the Simplification from the Complexity tab.
 This will delete the simplified model.

-The Model Type tab is used to select a tracking mode for your model.
-Assigning a tracking mode depends on the physical object:
+The Optimize Tracking tab is to select a tracking optimization mode for your model.
+Assigning a tracking mode depends on the physical object and on the use case.
+The possible modes are:

-- DEFAULT works well on a variety of model objects
+- Default which works well on a majority of model objects.

-- Select the tracking mode best suited for your model type.
-In this example, we select DEFAULT that has proven to work well with 3D printed and matte objects and proceed to the next tab by clicking Confirm.
+- Select the tracking mode best suited for your model type and use case.
+In this example, we select DEFAULT that has proven to work well with 3D printed and matte objects.

 Guide Views are essential when it comes to initiate tracking of a Model Target.
 You can choose between Guide Views and Advanced Views.
 Mixed Guide View types is not supported.